thebkht/EmployeeManagementSystem/README.md

 1. Clone the repository: `git clone https://github.com/yusupovbg/EmployeeManagementSystem.git`
 2. Open the solution file (`EmployeeManagementSystem.sln`) in Visual Studio.
-3. Make sure you have the necessary dependencies and packages installed.
-4. Update the database connection string in the `app.config` file.
+3. Install any required dependencies or packages.
-5. Build the solution.
+4. Build the solution.
-6. Run the application by clicking the "Start" button or pressing F5.
+5. Run the application by clicking the "Start" button or pressing F5.

 ## Contributing